 How to Identify Potassium Deficiency in Aquaponics Plants

 To identify potassium deficiency in your aquaponics plants, start by looking for signs.
 Plant deficiencies in aquaponics impact the physical appearance of the plants, making it easier to identify what kind of nutrient deficiency is happening in your system.

-- Potassium deficiency results in very stunted and weak root growth of the plant.
+- Potassium deficiency results in the very stunted and weak root growth of the plant.

-- Browning or burnt look of the leafs' edges.
+- Browning or burnt look at the leafs' edges.

 - Spotting or rotting of leaves in brown, black or purplish spots